 ECONOMIC VITALITY: To promote and develop transportation systems that stimulate, support and enhance the movement of people and goods to ensure a prosperous economy.

-The following tasks are planned to update the previous WTP and ensure that it remains relevant given changing conditions:
+These tasks were completed to update the previous WTP and ensure that it remains relevant given changing conditions:

-- Review and summarize relevant document, reports and policy development since 2010
+- Reviewed and summarized relevant documents, reports and policy development since 2010

-- Use recent data to establish baseline conditions and identify system deficiencies
+- Used recent data to establish baseline conditions and identify system deficiencies

-- If necessary, update state vision and goals from WTP 2030
+- Updated state vision and goals from WTP 2030

-- Identify the 20-year investment needs of state and local transportation across all modes
+- Identified the 20-year investment needs of state and local transportation across all modes

-- Conduct public outreach & communications campaign and incorporate feedback
+- Conducted public outreach & communications campaign and incorporated feedback